Explore-Share logo and link to home

 Day 5: Day 5 – Climb to Mulas Muertas (5200m)

 Time to climb Mulas Muertas (5200m), just a few kilometers away from our hut.
-As progress during this hike, we’ll take it very easy and go as high as we can depending on the team’s overall condition.
+We’ll take it easy and go as high as we can depending on the team’s overall condition.
+This hike normally takes 4 hours round trip.
+Included: Breakfast, snack, dinner, and overnight in tents.

 Day 10: Atacama Hut – Tejos Hut (5800m)

-No more crazy driving!
-Put your backpacks on and get ready to walk!
-After an early lunch, we’ll walk for 3 to 5 hours to a metal hut named Tejos, located at 5,800 meters.
+After an early lunch, we’ll walk for 3 to 5 hours to a metal hut named Tejos, located at 5800 meters.
+Included: Breakfast, snack, dinner, and overnight in a mountain hut.

 Day 11: First summit attempt (6898m)